DMVis/DMVis/documentation/components/bar.md

 - Type: `string`
 - Default: `'bar'`

 Class name of the bar.
 It can be used as an identifier.
 Defaults to only `'bar'`.
 If set, the class names will be `'bar'` and `'bar-name'`.

 # Event dispatches

 These are all the events that the bar component will dispatch to its parent components.
 Check the example usage on how to use these events.

 ## mouseBarEntered

 - Event type: `{ name: string}`

 Event that fires when the mouse enters the point.
-The name attribute represents the classname of the bar.
+The name attribute represents the class name of the bar.

 ## mouseBarLeft

 - Event type: `{ name: string}`

 Event that fires when the mouse leaves the bar.
-The name attribute represents the classname of the bar.
+The name attribute represents the class name of the bar.

 # Example usage